valeratrades/site/README.md

   <summary>
     <h3>Installation</h3>
   </summary>
-<div class="markdown-content"># Installation

-Full setup instructions to get the site running locally or on a server.
+<div class="markdown-content">Full setup instructions to get the site running locally or on a server.

 ## Prerequisites